 So, how the Microservices architecture is mapped to the car manufacturing analogy.

-The car is the software product, in Microservices architecture, the team thinks of the development outcome as a product not as a project, even if it’s they’re producing a component, for instance, a car transmission is a product.
+The car is the software product, in Microservices architecture, the team thinks of the development outcome as a product not as a project, even if it’s they’re producing a component, for instance, a car transmission is a component and part of a product.
 The design advantage is to see the big picture and create a flexible design that can accommodate future products.

-The parts are the functions and the data that you need to compose to create the software services or products and the parts’ machines are the services producing those data and functions.
+The parts are the data and functions that you need to compose to create the software products and the parts’ machines considered other encapsulated services producing those data and functions.

-In Microservices, you care about the component’s or the service’s specifications or spec not where the service deployed or hosted or which technology or frameworks are used to implement and create the services.
+In Microservices, you care about the component’s or the service’s specifications not where the service deployed or hosted or which technology or frameworks are used to implement and create the services.

 This is very helpful in the Cloud or SaaS -Software as a Service- environment, you can use the distributed approach to build products by assembling services offered according to a certain spec, without really caring about how those services were created or deployed.

-Currently, the “Container” technology is supporting the flexible service deployment model, the container technology providers such as “Docker” are leading the charge on supporting the concept of containerised service or application deployment.
+Currently, the “Container” technology is supporting the flexible service deployment model, the container technology providers such as “Docker” or container orchestration such as Kubernetes are leading the charge on supporting the concept of containerised service or application deployment.

 Ironically, many forget about how the car parts delivered to the assembly line, or in the Microservices world how the orchestration communicates with the services, without the technology advances made in the “API and Restful services” space, we wouldn’t have moved forward that far with Microservices.

-Finally, while we now know how the API Development and Restful services and the container technologies are the enablers of the Microservices architecture, the remaining question is; how this is differing from the older component based architectures such as SCA -Service Component Architecture- or SOA?
+Finally, while we now know how the API Development and Restful services and the container technologies were the enablers of the Microservices architecture, the remaining question is; how this is differing from the older component based architectures such as -Service Component Architecture- or SOA?